bsnes-emu/bsnes/docs/concepts/game-library.md

     to open [higan's Advanced settings][advsettings].
  1. Click the "Change ..." button on the right.
     A [filesystem browser][fsbrowser] will appear,
-    allowing you to choose the same directory again.
+    allowing you to choose the same folder again.

 [icsettings]: ../interface/icarus.md#the-icarus-settings-dialog
 [fsbrowser]: ../interface/common.md#the-filesystem-browser